 >>> Further reading: 23 Hilarious Bridal Shower Game Ideas To Keep Your Guests Entertained

-The main event of the bridal shower is the gift opening, where the bride opens shower gifts received from the guests.
+When it comes to what happens at a bridal shower, the main event is the gift opening, where the bride opens shower gifts received from the guests.

 In some cases, unwrapping presents at the party may make the bride uncomfortable for several reasons, such as:

-- She worries she will bore the guests and ruin the cheerful party atmosphere.
+• She worried she would bore the guests and ruin the cheerful party atmosphere.

 Then, this activity is not compulsory.
 As an alternative, we suggest having a display shower.
 This is where guests bring their gifts in an unwrapped state, and they are “displayed” on a table for everyone to see.
 To hold a successful display shower, it’s essential to explain the process to guests in advance and provide them with labels or pens to mark their presents.